opendocsg/slw-judgments-backfill/2004_SGCA_54/report.md

 **_The meaning of the figures 5,000m² and $400,_**

 17     The principles applicable to the construction of contracts are well established.
-The object of the construction exercise is to determine the mutual intention of the parties as expressed in the words of the document (see _Estate of Seow Khoon Seng v Pacific Century Regional Developments Ltd_ [1997] 1 SLR 509 at [23]).
+The object of the construction exercise is to determine the mutual intention of the parties as expressed in the words of the document (see _Estate of Seow Khoon Seng v Pacific Century Regional Developments Ltd_ <span class="citation">[1997] 1 SLR 509</span> at [23]).
 The task of ascertaining the intention of the parties must be approached objectively; the question is not what one or the other of the parties meant or understood by the words used, but the meaning the document would convey to a reasonable person having all the background knowledge which would reasonably have been available to the parties at the time of the contract (see also _Chitty on Contracts_ vol 1 (28th Ed, 1999) para 12-043; _Investors Compensation Scheme Ltd v West Bromwich Building Society_ [1998] 1 WLR 896 at 912).
-The words used by the parties should be construed in their ordinary and natural meaning, unless the context requires otherwise (see _Lim Bio Hiong Roger v City Developments Ltd_ [2000] 1 SLR 289 at [26]).
+The words used by the parties should be construed in their ordinary and natural meaning, unless the context requires otherwise (see _Lim Bio Hiong Roger v City Developments Ltd_ <span class="citation">[2000] 1 SLR 289</span> at [26]).

 18     Counsel for MAE submitted that on a true and proper construction of the sub-contract, payment ought to have been calculated on the basis of the area of the _uncladded_ ACMV duct.
 The preamble clearly stated: